-- 7.5 UK homes are unfit for the challenges of climate change.
+- 6.5 UK homes are unfit for the challenges of climate change.
 Some 26 million existing homes across the UK must be made low carbon, low-energy and resilient to a changing climate.
 It is a huge task.
-It will mean installing: - · excellent insulation in lofts, walls and (possibly) floors - double- or triple-glazed windows - draught-proofing - low-carbon heating to replace gas or solid-fuel boilers - · energy-efficient and water-efficient appliances - protection against flooding if needed. - 7.6 The 2017 Clean Growth Strategy set an ambition for all homes to be rated 'EPC band C' by 2035, a steppingstone to the full 2050 target.
+It will mean installing: - excellent insulation in lofts, walls and (possibly) floors - double- or triple-glazed windows - draught-proofing - low-carbon heating to replace gas or solid-fuel boilers - energy-efficient and water-efficient appliances - protection against flooding if needed. - 6.6 The 2017 Clean Growth Strategy set an ambition for all homes to be rated 'EPC band C' by 2035, a steppingstone to the full 2050 target.
 Currently 19 million UK homes fall below band C, so 1.2 million must be retrofitted each year to achieve it.
-The Energy Efficiency Infrastructure Group (EEIG) says this requires annual investment of £5.2 billion, with government funding of £1.7 billion leveraging £3.5 billion from owner-occupiers and landlords. - 7.7 Responsibility for achieving the UK target is devolved, with the Westminster government setting the overall target but devolved administrations being responsible for detailed measures.
-The government pledged £9.2 billion in its manifesto to improve energy efficiency, beginning in 2020/21, but so far has announced plans only for part of this therefore plans should be brought forward for the remainder.
+The Energy Efficiency Infrastructure Group (EEIG) says this requires annual investment of £5.2 billion, with government funding of £1.7 billion leveraging £3.5 billion from owneroccupiers and landlords. - 6.7 Responsibility for achieving the UK target is devolved, with the Westminster government setting the overall target but devolved administrations being responsible for detailed measures.
+The government pledged £9.2 billion in its manifesto to improve energy efficiency, beginning in 2020/21, but so far has announced plans only for part of this - therefore plans should be brought forward for the remainder.
 A £2 billion Green Homes Grant in England offers up to £5,000 per house, rising to £10,000 for low-income households.
 The chancellor forecasted that 650,000 homes will be upgraded, implying an average spend of just over £3,000 per house.
-This is welcome, but still falls well short of the rate of progress needed to meet the target. - 7.8 Delays in tackling retrofit are partly attributable to the policy hiatus caused by the pandemic, but there are now widespread calls for a 'green' recovery plan and for retrofit to be a key part.
+This is welcome, but still falls well short of the rate of progress needed to meet the target.